ejedev/TwitchCommand/README.md

 # Features
 `cmd`  Windows CMD commands.
 Structured as `cmd command`

 `de` Download and execute.
 File is removed after execution.
-Structured as `de link`
+Structured as `de link`.
+May throw `Win5 Error` if the user is prompted for UAC.

 `visit`  Silently visits a website.
 Structured as `visit link`